All-Ireland Senior Hurling Championship: Development

 The provincial championships were introduced in 1888 in Munster, Leinster, Connacht and Ulster on a knock-out basis.
 The winners of the provincial finals participated in the All-Ireland semi-finals.
 Over time the Leinster and Munster teams grew to become the superpowers of the game, as Gaelic football was the more dominant sport in Ulster and Connacht.
 After some time Galway became the only credible team in Connacht and was essentially given an automatic pass to the All-Ireland semi-final every year.
 This knock-out system persisted for over 100 years and was considered to be the fairest system as the All-Ireland champions would always be the only undefeated team of the year.

-Unlike in other European countries, such as neighbouring England, where annual sports events were cancelled during the twentieth century due to the First and Second World Wars, the All-Ireland Championship has been running continuously since 1887, with the final running since 1889 (the 1888 competition was played but no final was held due to the Invasion).
+Unlike in other European countries, such as neighbouring England, where annual sports events were cancelled during the twentieth century due to the First and Second World Wars, the All-Ireland Championship has been running continuously since 1887, with the final running since 1889 (the 1888 competition was played but no final was held due to the Invasion tour).
 The competition continued even in spite of the effects on the country of the Civil War and the Second World War (the National Hurling League was not held during the latter).
 In 1941, the All-Ireland Championship was disrupted by an outbreak of foot-and-mouth disease.

 The duration of certain championship matches increased from 60 to 80 minutes during the 1970s.
 They were settled at 70 minutes after five seasons of this in 1975.
 This applied only to the provincial finals, All-Ireland semi-finals and finals.

 In the mid-1990s the Gaelic Athletic Association looked at developing a new system whereby a defeat in the championship for certain teams would not mean an immediate exit from the Championship.
 In the 1997 championship the first major change in format arrived when the 'back-door system' was introduced.
 This new structure allowed the defeated Munster and Leinster finalists another chance to regain a place in the All-Ireland semi-finals.
 Tipperary and Kilkenny were the first two teams to benefit from the new system when they defeated Down and Galway respectively in the quarter-finals.
 The All-Ireland final in the first year of this new experiment was a replay of the Munster final with Clare defeating Tipperary.
 The first team to win the All-Ireland through the 'back-door' was Offaly in 1998, winning a replay of the Leinster final by beating Kilkenny 2–16 to 1–13.